flutter/website/src/debugging.md

 During development, you are highly encouraged to use Flutter's "debug" mode.
 This is the default if you use `flutter run` or the bug icon in Android Studio.
 Some tools support assert statements through the command-line flag `--enable-asserts`.
-In this mode, Dart `assert` statements are enabled, and the Flutter framework performs runtime checks verifying that invariants are not being violated.
+In this mode, Dart assert statements are enabled, and the Flutter framework evaluates the argument to each assert statement encountered during execution, throwing an exception if the result is false.
+This allows developers to enable or disable invariant checking, such that the associated performance cost is only paid during debugging sessions.

 When an invariant is violated, it's reported to the console, with some context information to help track down the source of the